devDogra/nucleus-frontend/README.md

 # World Weather Website

-NOTE: In some cases the country list might take 1 or 2 seconds to show, and the queries of the weather might take 1-2 seconds to show as well.
+NOTE: In some cases the country list might take 1 or 2 seconds to show,
+      the queries of the weather might take 1-2 seconds to UPDATE as well.

 Instructions: